For Quotes and Scheduling:

-Water pressure is measured in pressure per square inch (PSI).
+Water pressure is measured in pounds per square inch (PSI).
 Higher PSI means a stronger cleaning force.
 And stronger is better, right?
-Not necessarily – just ask the owner of the china shop after the bull came through.
-For example, we could clean a concrete driveway at 3500 PSI, but would we want that same pressure on a comp roof, or on painted wood siding?
-Not at all!
-We have the ability measure our PSI, and increase or decrease to adjust for the requirements of the surface being cleaned.
+Not necessarily.
+Just ask the owner of the china shop after the bull came through.
+For example, we could clean a concrete driveway at 3000 PSI, but would we want that same pressure on a comp roof, or on painted wood siding?
+Not at all.
+We have the ability to measure PSI, and increase or decrease to adjust for the requirements of the surface being cleaned.
 When we use very low pressure and allow a cleaning agent to do the real cleaning for us, we typically refer to this as “soft-washing.”

 There are many tools that change the way we clean.
-Regular pressure tips, in varying sizes, are used to clean siding, and smaller or uneven surfaces.
-Surface cleaners, which kind of look like floor buffers, are used on large flat areas (like driveways, walkways, and patios).
-These have the benefit of maintaining an exact distance above the surface being cleaned, and minimizes or eliminates choppiness and lining.
+Regular pressure tips, in varying sizes, are used to clean siding and smaller or uneven surfaces.
+Surface cleaners, which kind of look like floor buffers, are used in large flat areas (like driveways, walkways, and patios).
+These have the benefit of maintaining an exact distance above the surface being cleaned and minimizes or eliminates choppiness and lining.
 Turbo tips are used for stairs, curbs, and are particularly effective on long-neglected flatwork.
 X-jets are used to evenly disperse cleaning agents onto various surfaces.

 5. Cleaning agents